fumofumoenjoyer/koikatsu-betterrepack-linux/README.md

 # koikatsu-betterrepack-linux

+I copy-pasted this from somewhere i dont remember for safekeeping, so if someone knows let me know so i can give credit.

  Start & End
 This Guide assumes you know how to use, search & download things especially when you are using Linux anyway.